Dairy Free Peach Cobbler

 I highly recommend making this cobbler with fresh sliced peaches, but I know those are hard to come by, especially out of season.

-If you can’t find quality fresh peaches, you can definitely use the canned variety.
-Just be sure to drain them before tossing into your baking dish.
+If you can’t find quality fresh peaches, you can probably use the canned variety for this recipe.
+(Just be sure to drain them before tossing into your baking dish.)
+You could also switch to a recipe for canned peaches, like this Peach Cobbler With Canned Peaches.

 Y’all know I’m all about homemade.